Other Common Names: cotton thistle, woolly thistle

 This plant is also on the Washington State quarantine list.
 It is prohibited to transport, buy, sell, offer for sale, or distribute plants or plant parts of quarantined species into or within the state of Washington or to sell, offer for sale, or distribute seed packets of seed, flower seed blends, or wildflower mixes of quarantined species into or within the state of Washington.
 Please see WAC 16-752 for more information on the quarantine list.
 For questions about the quarantine list, contact the Washington State Department of Agriculture's Plant Services Program at (360) 902-1874 or email PlantServices@agr.wa.gov.

 Why Is It a Noxious Weed?

-Scotch thistle is a problem in rangeland.
-Infestations of Scotch thistle reduce forage production and virtually prohibit land utilization for livestock.
+Scotch thistle is a problem in rangelands and other open areas.
+Infestations of Scotch thistle reduce forage production and virtually prohibit land utilization for livestock and block access for people and wildlife.
 Dense stands of the large, spiny plants exclude animals from grazing and access to water.

 How would I identify it?

 Scotch thistle is a branched, biennial or annual with a broadly winged stem that can grow up to 8 feet or more in height and 6 feet in width.

 Plants flower in mid-summer.
 The globe-shaped flowerheads solitary or in groups of 2-7 on branch tips.
 Flowerheads are up to 1 to 3 inches in diameter, rounded, with long, stiff, needle-like bracts at the base.
 Flowerheads contain many disk flowers that range from dark pink to lavender in color, though occasionally white.